-(c) Capital Management
+(h) Capital Management

 The capital of the Fund is represented by the net assets attributable to holders of redeemable participating shares.

-The Participating Shares issued by the Fund provide an investor with the right to require redemption for cash at a value proportionate to the investor's share in the Fund's net assets at each redemption date being every business day and are classified as liabilities.
-See note 9 for a description of the terms of the Redeemable Participating Shares issued by the Fund.
+The Participating Shares issued by the Fund provide an investor with the right to require redemption for cash at a value proportionate to the investor's share in the Fund's net assets at each redemption date being every Monday and are classified as liabilities.
+See note 8 for a description of the terms of the Redeemable Participating Shares issued by the Fund.

 The Fund's objectives in managing the Participating Shares are to ensure a stable base to maximise returns to all investors, and to manage liquidity risk arising from redemptions.
-The Fund's management of the liquidity risk arising from Participating Shares is discussed in note 4(a).